automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Gideonmantellia.md

 # Gideonmantellia
-## Description: Guess what naturalist this dinosaur was named after.
+## Guess what naturalist this dinosaur was named after.